Málaga to Rome (AGP–FCO) — Airlines, Schedules & Connections

 No flights match your filters.

-AGP–FCO is served by 2 airlines with nonstop service.
-Ryanair and AeroWorld lead the route.
+AGP–FCO is served by 3 airlines with nonstop service.
+Ryanair, AeroWorld and ITA Airways lead the route.
 The flight covers 962 miles in approximately 2h 35m.
-Beyond nonstop, 75 hubs offer 1-stop connections.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape